Clubs & Activities

 Club Moderator: Dionne O'Brien

-Meetings are held once a month, before school, in the cafeteria.
+Meetings are held once a month, after school, in the cafeteria.

 The SMHS Chess Club offers opportunities to strategically practice chess while having fun.
 The club meets once a month after school and daily at lunch for both instruction and play.
 The club is open to students of all ability levels.